lmr97/letterboxd_get_list/README.md

 * Film page URL
 * Film page HTML

 These attributes are all `str`s.
 Any other information of the film comes through class methods that query the HTML via CSS selectors, a kind of lazy evaluation to save initalization time and storage space.
-I intended it to be quite intuitive, but I feel the methods below warant further description:
+I intended it to be as intuitive as possible, but I feel the methods below warant further description:

 ### `get_tabbed_attribute(attribute)`